Overwatering Golden Pothos — The Flip Side of Its Famous Resilience

 Symptoms

-- soil that is still dark and wet more than 10 days after watering
+- soil that is still dark and visibly wet more than 10 days after watering, long after it should have dried noticeably

-- the plant drooping despite the soil being clearly moist
+- the plant drooping across its whole vine length despite the soil being clearly moist to the touch

-- fungus gnats appearing at the soil surface
+- small dark fungus gnats appearing and lingering around the soil surface

 Causes

-Watering on a schedule rather than by soil assessment
+Watering on a fixed schedule rather than by actual soil assessment

-Pothos's reputation for toughness leads many owners to water it on a calendar schedule — once a week, regardless of season, pot size, or light level.
-In summer with good light, once a week may be appropriate.
-In winter with reduced light, or in a dim interior position, the plant consumes water much more slowly, and the same schedule creates chronically moist soil that deprives fibrous roots of oxygen.
-The first sign is usually yellowing leaves on multiple vines simultaneously — the classic signature of overwatering that mimics but is distinct from the one-leaf-at-a-time pattern of normal leaf cycling.
+Golden Pothos's reputation for near-indestructibility leads a lot of owners to water it on a calendar habit — once a week, every week, regardless of season, pot size, or how much light it's currently getting.
+In summer with strong indirect light, once a week may genuinely be about right.
+In winter, with shorter days and reduced light intensity, the same plant photosynthesizes and transpires far more slowly and consumes water at a fraction of its summer rate, so the identical schedule leaves the soil chronically wet.
+That sustained wetness deprives the plant's fine, fibrous roots of the oxygen they need, and the first visible sign is usually yellowing across several leaves on several vines at once — a distinctly different pattern from the one-leaf-at-a-time drop of ordinary lower-leaf aging.

 How to Fix It